robokoding/robokoding.github.io/_pages/kits/sumorobot.md

 ---
 layout: page
-title: SumoRobot
+title: SumoRobot Kit
 image: assets/images/kit.jpg
 permalink: "/kits/sumorobot/"
 ---

-SumoRobots are an amazing way to learn the basics of programming and electronics in a fun and interactive way.
-Robot-sumo, or pepe-sumo, is a sport in which two robots attempt to push each other out of a circle (in a similar fashion to the sport of sumo).
-The robots used in this competition are called sumobots.
+SumoRobots are an amazing way to learn the basics of programming and robotics in a home learning environment.
+Using the kit's step-by-step instructions, the children will be able to build their own SumoRobot.
+The kit consists of all the necessary parts to build the SumoRobot.
+Necessary tools for the assembly process are: soldering iron, soldering wire, screwdriver and scissors.

-The hardware and software of the SumoRobot kit is open-source, you can find everything on [GitHub](https://github.com/robokoding) and don't forget to checkout the development [gallery](https://goo.gl/photos/vJf1QYrnvfJTh55V8).
-The SumoRobot kit consists of all the necessary parts to build your own SumoRobot.
+The hardware and software of the SumoRobot kit are open-source, and you can find everything on [GitHub (https://github.com/robokoding).

-The SumoRobot can be programmed over the browser using a graphical programming interface or Python code.
-The SumoRobot parts kit costs €55 and will be announced on [Tindie](https://www.tindie.com/stores/silbo/).
-Contact [info@robokoding.com]() for more info.
+The assembled SumoRobot can be programmed over the browser using a graphical programming interface or Python code.
+The SumoRobot kit will be announced on [Tindie](https://www.tindie.com/stores/silbo/) starting from January 2018.

 Price: €55
 Reccommended age: 7+

+Pre-order a kit on [kits@robokoding.com](#) or [(+39) 329 7642062](#).

 ![kit](../../../assets/images/kit.jpg)